 Think of it as your digital introduction—short, clear, and scroll-proof.

-Your tone, niche, and personality should be obvious in one glance.
+Your voice, niche, tone, and personality should all be obvious in one glance.

 A strong and clear bio of Twitter usually checks these boxes: